About Me

 Tableau dashboards and an ML tool for Amazon product searches.

-- Unfiltered personality
+- Unfiltered Case Studies

 Let's Be Internet Friends 🌐